Dr. Conor McDonough Quinn

 |I am a linguist working in language reclamation and documentation, with a strong set of theoretical interests that center primarily around morphosyntax.

-Together with the Penobscot Nation Dept. of Cultural and Historic Preservation, the American Philosophical Society, and my co-PI, Dr. Pauleena MacDougall at the University of Maine Folklife Center, I am currently finishing a three-year DEL-funded project to finalize and publish a dictionary of Penobscot, an Eastern Algonquian language of central Maine that I have been working with since my mid-teens.
+Together with the Penobscot Nation Dept. of Cultural and Historic Preservation, the American Philosophical Society, and my co-PI, Dr. Pauleena MacDougall at the University of Maine Folklife Center, we are currently completing a DEL/NEH-funded project to finalize and publish a dictionary of Penobscot, an Eastern Algonquian language of central Maine that I have been working with since my mid-teens.
 In spring 2012 I completed the redigitization of the two-volume Penobscot Legends text collection (created through the collaboration of Frank T. Siebert, Jr. and over a dozen Penobscot raconteurs from the 1930s on) in a free-translation-interlinear format for use in the Penobscot community's ongoing revitalization effort.
-From this and other sources I am also developing a new teaching and reference grammar.

 • Earlier I worked (from May 2006 to May 2008) as a full-time researcher supported by an Individual Postdoctoral Fellowship (ELDP-IPF0103) from the Hans Rausing Endangered Languages Project's Endangered Languages Documentation Program(me), kindly administratively hosted by the MIT Department of Linguistics and Philosophy.

 Entitled Documentation of under-represented genres of Passamaquoddy-Maliseet linguistic practice, the chief goal of this work was to create an extensive annotated archive of audio and visual recordings of conversational (and other under-documented genres of) speech in Passamaquoddy-Maliseet, a severely endangered language spoken in several communities along the border of Maine, U.S.A and New Brunswick, Canada.
 The archive at present includes over 140 hours of audio, with approximately 17 hours of additional video---all almost exclusively of everyday conversational speech.

 • In summer 2012 I was a visiting scholar in the Department of Linguistics at McGill University, working as field director for the Listuguj Mi'gmaq Language Project, collaborating with local native-speaker teachers and guiding a team of students and recent graduates from McGill to design and realize an online language course for the community's ongoing language revitalization effort.